 After training and qualifying as a member of the Institute of Chartered Accountants of Scotland with a national firm at their London office, Mark moved to East Anglia.
 His work at Whiting & Partners Chartered Accountants & Business Advisers now encompasses the broader aspects of General Practice work.
 Mark is managing partner and heads up the firm's General Practice specialism.
 In his occasional leisure moments, he has been known to turn his hand to most indoor and outdoor DIY activities and is a member of the Rotary Club of March.

-Dr Mary Kiernan – Chair of Curriculum & Quality Committee
+Dr Mary Kiernan – Co-Vice Chair of Corporation Board and Chair of Curriculum & Quality Committee

 Mary is a Fellow of the British Computer Society, European Chartered Engineer, Chartered Scientist and Chartered IT Professional.
 As an academic she has extensive experience of both HE and FE senior management in a wide variety of roles and as a consultant, working at an executive level, she has supported organisations to achieve sustainable competitive advantage.
 She is a trustee in an multi academy trust, a school governor, member of the British Computer Society Academic Accreditation Committee and has prior experience as an Assessor for the Quality Assurance Agency and Btec qualifications with research interests in online learning and gamification.